Frequently Asked Questions

 5. I’ve heard that transferring gifts of IRA assets to charity are advantageous.
 Why?

 Qualified retirement plans such as IRAs, 401(k), 403(b), and Keoghs allow individuals to defer paying taxes on a portion of their income until the assets are withdrawn during retirement years.
 However, after a person's death, these accounts are often exposed to income and estate taxes, at a combined rate that could rise to 75% or even higher on large taxable estates.
 The tax will be paid at some pointby your estate and your heirs unless contributed to charity.
 In other words, by giving retirement assets to charity you receive double benefits.
-Your estate and heirs will not be taxed on the portion that goes to charity and you will support the Red Cross!
+Your estate and heirs will not be taxed on the portion that goes to charity and you will support !

 6. I'd like to donate a painting.
 Will you determine its value for my income tax deduction?